-There are several ways to attach files to a Confluence page:
+This page describes the following ways of attaching files to a Confluence page:

-- Drag-and-dropping files on to a Confluence page. - By browsing to, and uploading files from, your computer or network.
+- Drag and drop files on to a Confluence page. - Browse to, and upload files from, your computer or network.

 To attach a file to a page using drag-and-drop: